Information about Morgan Saletta

 I am currently a PhD candidate in the School of Historical Studies (History and Philosophy of Science) at the University of Melbourne in Australia and a Graduate Student Instructor in subjects such as "The Universe in World History", "From Plato to Einstein", and "The Ecological History of Humanity".
 I also hold two Master's degrees, one from the Ecole des Hautes Etudes en Sciences Sociales (Paris) in Anthropology and Ethnology and the other from Doctoral School of the Muséum National d'Histoire Naturelle of France in Heritage and Museum Studies with a focus on Material Anthropology.

-As a Historian of Science my doctoral dissertation focuses on Neolithic astronomy and cosmology as manifested in monumental architecture, a subject that also allows me to capitalize on my background in anthropology and archaeology as well as my doctoral studies in the History of Science.
+As a Historian of Science my doctoral dissertation focuses on Neolithic astronomy and cosmology as manifested in monumental architecture, a subject that also allows me to capitalize on my interdisciplinary background in geography, anthropology, museum and heritage studies, and the history of science.

 While cosmology and astronomy in the Neolithic may seem as far removed from the modern world of urbanization, world wide communications networks, environmental transformations and climate change, nothing could be further from the truth.
 What V. Gordon Childe called the Neolithic Revolution began in the Near East and then moved into Europe.
 Thus (together with similar 'agricultural revolutions' elsewhere/when) began a process of environmental, social and demographic change which has produced the world of today.
 Indeed, the Near Eastern Neolithic package which transformed Europe was exported (in the form of plant and animal) to North and South America, New Zealand, and Australia in what Alfred Crosby termed the process of ecological colonialism in his work Ecological Colonialism (1986).
 But of course the process was not entirely one-sided, the Atlantic Exchange, which brought new food crops such as the potato and peppers to Europe and to the rest of the world is one example, and one which completely transformed the way people all around the world eat.